HadenGrenade/StarLight-V3-MAIN/README.md

 Starlight is an internal mod for [Counter Strike: Global Offensive](https://blog.counter-strike.net/)

 ## Disclaimer
 Don't use the mod on Anti-Cheat protected Servers.
 I am not responsible for bans.
+However it is UD rn.

 ## Installation
 1. Make sure [Direct X SDK](https://www.microsoft.com/en-us/download/details.aspx?id=6812) is installed